adrianco/r-tesla-telemetry/README.md

 Usage `> ptf("telemetry-date-time.csv")`

-Results in laps, with the structure shown above, and lapdf as shown below
+Results in a list of laps, with the structure shown above, and a summary data frame lapdf as shown below
 ```
 > names(lapdf)
  [1] "num"              "seconds"          "minutes"          "maxMph"